Henry Jarecki: Arts and theatre

-Family
+Personal life

 Jarecki is the husband of Gloria Jarecki, formerly a film critic at Time magazine.
 Together, they were nominated for the Travel Industry of America's Hall of Leaders for their environmental work in ecotourism on Guana Island.
 He is the father of four sons; the finance executive Thomas A. Jarecki, and the filmmakers Andrew Jarecki, Eugene Jarecki and Nicholas Jarecki.
 He is the brother of Dr. Richard W. Jarecki, also a physician and formerly on the faculty of the University of Heidelberg, who is noted for the development of statistical analysis of gambling facilities.

-Residences

 Jarecki has a home in Rye, New York and is also a part-time resident of the British Virgin Islands, where he owns two private islands: Guana Island and Norman Island.
 Jarecki holds BVI Belonger status.

 In 1978, Jarecki sought to buy the former Stuyvesant Fish mansion at 19 Gramercy Park South in Manhattan, New York City, but was outbid.
-When the property – which has more than 37 rooms on six floors for over 18,000 square feet (1,700 m^{2}) of living space – became available again in 2000, he was able to purchase it, with plans to use it as both a home and the headquarters of the family foundation, the Timber Falls Foundation.
+When the property – which has more than 37 rooms on six floors for over 18,000 square feet (1,700 m²) of living space – became available again in 2000, he was able to purchase it, with plans to use it as both a home and the headquarters of the family foundation, the Timber Falls Foundation.

-Awards and honors
+Recognition

 In 1992, a species of lizard, Jarecki's flying dragon (Draco jareckii), was named in honor of Henry Jarecki.

 In 2005, the Futures Industry Association launched a "Hall of Fame" to celebrate its fiftieth anniversary and to honor "the accomplishments and recognize the significant contributions individuals have made to the futures and options industry."
 For his contribution to the industry, Jarecki was one of the initial 55 honorees, among whom were also economist Alan Greenspan, Senator Robert Dole and U.S. futures pioneer Leo Melamed.

 On 22 May 2010, Bard College awarded Jarecki a Doctorate of Humane Letters degree, calling him, "one of the most respected voices in the US investment community today."

 In 2011, the City of Heidelberg announced that its Güteramtsstraße would be renamed Max-Jarecki-Straße in honor of Dr. Jarecki's late father.
 In 2014, Dr. Jarecki was chosen to be an Honorary Senator of the University of Heidelberg.

 In November 2016, Dr. Jarecki was awarded the Order of Merit, Officer's Cross by the president of Germany for his work to improve the city of Heidelberg, enhance U.S.-German relations, and encourage Germany to open its universities to host threatened scholars from around the world.

-Jeffrey Epstein civil allegations
+Legal matters

 On June 3, 2024, a woman who says she was a victim of sex abuser Jeffrey Epstein filed a lawsuit against Jarecki accusing him of rape and sex trafficking, after Epstein allegedly sent her to Jarecki for psychiatric treatment in 2011.
 The same woman voluntarily dismissed her civil lawsuit in April 2025.

+A note from Jarecki was also included in Jeffrey Epstein's birthday book.